sungnga/react-revents/README.md

 **Redux Trade Offs - it asks use to:**
 - Describe application state as plain objects and arrays.
 We can add complex objects to our store.
 It's not relational database on the client-side.
 It's a simple state management system
 - Describe changes in the system as plain objects.
 So when we want to make a change to our store, then we send Redux, a plain object with the information inside it, that we want it to change
-- Describle the logic for handling changes as *pure functions*.
+- Describe the logic for handling changes as *pure functions*.
 This will keep our code clean!

 **Pure Functions**
 - Given the same input, will always return the same output